-The MOVE KEY is used to change sides with the computer.
-For example, at the beginning of a game, if you decide to have the computer make the first move with the white pieces at the top of the board, simply press the MOVE KEY.
+The MOVE KEY is used to change sides with Gambit.
+For example, at the beginning of a game, if you decide to have Challenger make the first move with the white pieces at the top of the board, simply press the MOVE KEY.
 The MOVE KEY for this model is NOT designed to be used for computer versus computer play.
 Continuous use of this key to change sides after each move will eventually cause the computer to lock.
 To simulate computer versus computer play, you may use the HINT KEY (Section 2.9) to generate a suggested move, make the suggested move, and the computer will respond with a countermove.
 After each computer move, therefore, request a suggested move, make that move.
-REMEMBER: As described in Section 2.9, you must first wait until the computer is out of the book opening (usually three to four of the computer's first moves) before engaging this feature.
-You may also need to stop and enter move of your own choice on the lower levels, where the computer may have no suggestion for a particular position.
+REMEMBER: As described in Section 2.9, you must first wait until the Gambit is out of the book opening (usually three to four of the computer's first moves) before engaging this feature.
+You may also need to stop in an enter a move of your own on the lower levels, where Gambit may have no suggestion for a particular position.